-Fathers can individually construct on what they should do as good fathers by comparing their self-concept as fathers along with cultural concepts about good fathers.
+Fathers can individually construct on what they should do as good fathers by comparing their self-concept as fathers, along with cultural concepts about good fathers.
 There is an exchange between personal experience in the culture and knowledge shared according to the adopted care system.
+According to McAdoo, cultures differ worldviews in perspective on the rhythms and pattern of life and concepts.
+The impact of culture is apparent in personality behaviour, in patterns of social interaction and in a social institution.
+Ethnicity reveals itself in the customs, ritual, values, attitude and personality types of individual.
+11

-A father in patriarchal culture in the era of Freud was described as a figure with full power and frightening for children so that in an effort to avoid punishment from the father, the child embraces the values of the father.
-Freud with his his psychoanalytic theory, he said that children's morality in phallic phase is shaped because of the child's relationship with his father.
-In other words, children internalize both good and bad values (ideal ego) and about right and wrong (conscence) based on fear.
-In Javanese culture, described by Koentjaraningtat cited in Andayani, the relationship between children and parents, especially fathers, is characterized by obedience.
-It is considered impolite and inappropriate if are denied by their children.
-Sak keeap tha sak keeap is a negative expression to describe the disputes between parents and children.
+A father in a patriarchal culture in the era of Freud was described as a figure with full power and frightening for children so that in an effort to avoid punishment from the father, the child embraces the values of the father.
+Freud with his psychoanalytic theory, he said that children's morality in the phallic phase is shaped because of the child's relationship with his father.
+In other words, children internalize both good and bad values (ideal ego) and about right and wrong (conscience) based on fear.
+But it is different in moslem families, both men as father and woman as mother and children have rights, role, and responsibilities.
+Islam is a belief of system in family life that plays a vital role in promoting togetherness in family life to reduce conflict.
+Islam is a religion of rules.
+A way of life because it guides in every aspect of life.
+Those guidelines help resolve conflicts between parents, between husband and wife, father and children in almost every aspect .